GregUtas/robust-services-core/docs/RSC-Cxx-Static-Analysis-Tools.md

 The C++ static analysis tools are implemented in the `ct` increment, which is entered with the CLI command `>ct`.
 See the [CLI help file](/docs/output/help.cli.txt) for the commands available in the `ct` increment.
-These commands can also be found by entering `>help ct` for a brief summary, or `>help ct full` for a more detailed explanation.
+The commands can also be found by entering `>help ct` for a brief summary, or `>help ct full` for a more detailed explanation.

-Before using any of the commands, the contents of the code library must be defined.
+The contents of the code library must be defined before any of the commands can be used.
 This can be done with `>read buildlib`.

 As the library is built, `#include` relationships are noted.
 This allows `#include` dependencies to be analyzed by the operators `us`, `ub`, `as`, `ab`, `ca`, `ns`, and `nb`, which are described in the full help documentation.

-Some commands cannot be used until the code has first been parsed.
-The command `>parse - $files` parses all of the files in the library.
-If a file has not been parsed, it will be if you enter a command for which this is a prerequisite.
+Some commands cannot be used until the code has been parsed.
+The command `>parse - $files` will parse all of the files in the library.
+If a file has not been parsed, this will occur if you enter a command for which this is a prerequisite.
 Commands that require parsing include

 * `>check`, to check for violations of C++ design guidelines
 * `>export`, to export the code using standardized formatting